-Most people confuse between Hair Thinning and Hair Loss.
+Most people confuse Hair Thinning and Hair Loss.
 Both are not the same, although continued hair thinning can lead to hair loss.
 Hair thinning can happen to both men and women and is usually not only associated with age, although the problem of hair thinning can increase with age.

 Hair thinning is the loss of volume in the hair.
 Thick voluminous hair is what all of us aspire to have.
 But when the hair does not have sufficient volume, it will look drab and lose its bounce.
-The major cause of this is off course hair thinning.
+The major cause of this is of course hair thinning.

 It is normal to lose between 50 and 100 hairs a day.
 With about 100,000 hairs on your head, that small loss isn’t noticeable.
-Thinning hair can be a normal part of ageing or may be due to other causes.
+Thinning hair can be a normal part of aging or may be due to other causes.
 As we age, the hair also becomes finer and thinner.

-A person may notice hair thinning when looking in the mirror, such as a widening parting or receding hairline, seeing extra hairs on a comb or brush or changes in how a hair style one is fond of keeping doesn’t look all that great now.
+A person may notice hair thinning when looking in the mirror, such as a widening parting or receding hairline, seeing extra hairs on a comb or brush, or changes in how a hairstyle one is fond of keeping doesn’t look all that great now.

 Causes of Hair Thinning

-1. Your Hair Style: Your hair style could be one of the reasons.
-Hair styles such as pony tails, tying your hair around rollers or a tight plait can cause hair loss.
+1. Your Hair Style: Your hairstyle could be one of the reasons.
+Hairstyles such as ponytails, tying your hair around rollers or a tight plait can cause hair loss.

 2. Stressful lifestyle: Leading a stressful life can also be one of the problems that can increase the rate of hair thinning.
-Divorce, death in the family, job loss, performance anxiety and over exposure to the sun while working could lead to faster hair thinning.
+Divorce, death in the family, job loss, performance anxiety and overexposure to the sun while working could lead to faster hair thinning.